Tekcraftmon/LichtOrganiser/README.md

+# LichtOrganiser

+## Overview
-Licht Organiser is a free, open software designed to organise your Documents and Downloads in a simple and efficient way.
+LichtOrganiser is a free, cross-platform utility designed to organise your **Downloads** and **Documents** folders in a simple and safe way.
+It **automatically sorts existing files into folders based on their file extensions**, keeping your directories clean and manageable.
-For every extension you may have on your computer, it compiles each into its own folder.
-It moves the cluttered files in your directories into their designated areas.
-Simply click “Organise Files” and it will immediately arrange your workflow.
-Please note: When you “Reset Organisation” inside the software, it will only target folders that are all caps up to 6 characters long, so the program avoids moving important files you may have had previously.
-This feature will move the extension files LichtOrganiser has previously affected back into their original destinations, placed exactly as they were beforehand.
-You’ll need to manually delete the folders it created.
-LichtOrganiser automatically prevents duplicates by renaming a file and adding a digit at the end (example: MyApplication.exe & MyApplication(1).exe).
-Even if you exit LichtOrganiser, you will still be able to undo across sessions.

-CROSS-PLATFORM
-Our software works with Windows, Mac, and Linux operating systems.

-UPDATES
-LichtOrganiser will eventually become an executable file without relying on Python.
-In the near future, we plan to implement a custom path directory option for users who want control over which specific files and folders to move.
-Our team will consistently work on the UI and interface to keep it fresh and user-friendly.
-We sincerely hope you find our application useful!
+## Features
+- **Organises existing files** in Downloads and Documents
+- **Automatically creates folders** for each file extension
+- **Prevents duplicates** by renaming files if needed
+- **Safe reset feature** to move files back to their original locations
+- Works across **Windows, Mac, and Linux**

+## How it Works
+1. Click **“Organise Files”** – the program scans your folders, creates folders for each file extension, and moves files into their respective folders.
+2. To undo, click **“Reset Organisation”** – only folders created by LichtOrganiser are targeted, moving files back to their original locations safely.

+## Updates
+- Future versions will include **executable releases** so Python is not required.
+- A **custom path directory option** will allow users to choose specific folders to organise.

+## Developer & Credits
-Developer: Mark Williams (Tekcraft)
+**Developer:** Mark Williams — Tekcraft
-Credits: H3llfY73
+**Credits:** H3llfY73
-If you would like to donate, you can reach out to tekcraft@icloud.com.
-Questions and suggestions are very much appreciated! :)

-DISCLAIMER:
+For questions or donations, contact **tekcraft@icloud.com**.

+---

+**DISCLAIMER:**
-We are not responsible for any damages caused during the use of this software.
+We are **not responsible for any damages** caused during the use of this software..